Rakib010/Rakib010/README.md

 <h2 align="left">📌 About Me</h2>

 <p align="left">
-I'm Rakib Hossain, a Computer Science undergraduate at the University of Scholars.
+Rakib Hossain
-Building strong foundations in programming while pursuing my passion for web development.
+Computer Science Undergraduate | Aspiring Web Developer I'm a Computer Science undergraduate passionate about building strong programming foundations and crafting engaging web experiences.
+With a keen interest in both front-end and back-end development, I’m constantly learning and applying new technologies to bring ideas to life.
-When away from the screen, you'll find me recharging through football matches and weekend travels.
+When I’m not coding, you’ll find me recharging through football matches or exploring new places on weekend getaways.
+I believe a balanced life fuels creativity and productivity.
 </p>